 Returning to Bermuda

-Residents are strongly advised to get a COVID-19 PCR test no more than seven days before returning to Bermuda from your trip, (“pre-departure test”).
-It is not required by law but without one you will need to quarantine for at least eight days on arrival.
+Residents are strongly advised to get a COVID-19 PCR test no more than five days before returning to Bermuda from your trip (“pre-departure test”).
+Without one you will be required to quarantine for at least eight days on arrival, wear a quarantine monitoring bracelet and pay a $300 fee.

 Within 48 hours of your return, you must complete your Bermuda Resident Travel Authorisation Form.
 You will need to indicate if you have had a certified negative pre-departure test, if you have symptoms of the illness, provide a valid email address, and agree to be tested when you return.
 The testing fees are $75 for those aged 10 and older and $30 for those younger than 10.
 If you have Major Medical coverage (MM), are travelling for medical reasons and your treatment is not available in Bermuda, please contact OTH for information on reimbursement of Travel Authorisation fees.